Top of the page

 Tubal ligation is surgery to close a woman's fallopian tubes.
 It's also called having your tubes tied.

 This surgery can be done in two ways.
 In laparoscopic surgery, a doctor puts a lighted tube (scope) and other tools through a few small cuts.
 These cuts are called incisions.
 One is just below your belly button.
-The other is just above your pubic hairline.
+The other is lower on your abdomen.
 After this surgery, you will probably stay in the hospital for 2 to 4 hours.
 You can likely go back to work in 2 to 7 days.

 After the surgery, you should not be able to get pregnant.
 While there is a very small chance you could get pregnant, tubal ligation is a very reliable form of birth control.